DevKingel/Blog/project_description.md

 ## 2\. 🎯 Project Purpose

--   **What is being built?** A feature-rich blog application that allows users to create, publish, and share articles.
+-   **What is being built?** A feature-rich blog application that allows users to create, publish, and share posts.
 It will also provide a great reading experience with features like comments and social sharing.
 -   **Why is it being built?** To provide a modern, fast, and secure platform for content creators and readers, addressing the shortcomings of older, monolithic blogging platforms.
 -   **Who is it for?** Content creators (bloggers, writers, journalists), businesses that need a content marketing platform, and general readers.
 -   **What problems does it solve?** Slow load times, poor mobile experience, security vulnerabilities, and limited SEO capabilities found in many existing blog solutions.
--   **Success Metrics:** High user engagement, growth in the number of published articles, excellent performance metrics, and positive user feedback.
+-   **Success Metrics:** High user engagement, growth in the number of published posts, excellent performance metrics, and positive user feedback.
 -   **Key Performance Indicators (KPIs):**
     -   **User Engagement:** `Monthly Active Users (MAU) > 10,000`
-    -   **Content Growth:** `>100 new articles published per month`
+    -   **Content Growth:** `>100 new posts published per month`
     -   **Performance:** `Page Load Time (LCP) < 2.5s`, `API response time < 150ms for 99% of requests`
     -   **SEO:** `Top 10 ranking for target keywords within 6 months`
     -   **User Satisfaction:** `User satisfaction score > 8/10`